giuseppemauro99/Mattia3d-bot-telegram/README.md

 ## Description

-This project will start a container to post model from makerworld to a telegram channel
+This project will start a container to post model from makerworld to a telegram channel.
+The backend is written using Nodejs.
+Nodejs has an interface to call puppeteer that execute an automation browsing of the makerworld site and the evaluation of the page is sent to the telegram channel.

 ## Prerequisites